-In response to the new UK Bribery Act (commenced 1 July 2011), we have reviewed, updated and strengthened our policy and procedures to ensure that we have adequate procedures to prevent bribery in place.
+Following the release of the UK Bribery Act (1 July 2011), we continued to implement our updated and strengthened policy and procedures to ensure that we have adequate procedures to prevent bribery in place.

 We have published our Supplier Code of Practice which sets out our minimum principles in the areas of governance, workplace relations, occupational health and safety, ethical business practices and environmental management.
 Specifically, all suppliers are required to demonstrate compliance with all local and international regulatory requirements with regard to bribery, corruption and prohibited business practices.
-The Code will be integrated into all new supplier agreements across our global operations.
-Supplier compliance will be managed in line with our Sourcing Risk Matrix, which we are in the process of enhancing in collaboration with International Business Leaders Forum (IBLF).
+The Code has been integrated into all new supplier agreements across our global operations.
+Supplier compliance will be managed in line with our Sourcing Risk Matrix.